dylantheriot/valorant-match-history/README.md

 # VALORANT ELO TRACKER
+**PLEASE NOTE THAT ANY ONLINE WEBSITES USING THIS CODE ARE NOT AFFILIATED WITH ME AND I CANNOT GUARANTEE THAT YOUR USERNAME/PASSWORD ARE SAFE THROUGH THEM**

 Track and view your VALORANT elo with this web application.
 As of 12/26, the original site has been taken down.

 ## Installation